bdnorris/DES-340/lectures/lecture16-position-and-display.md

 `position: relative;` does double duty.
 Like `static`, this element will remain in the normal flow of the page.
 But now it can react to directional properties, or `z-index`.

-This allows you to adjust a tags position "relative" to it's natural position.
+This allows you to adjust a tag's position "relative" to its natural position.
 This is most useful for "nudging" an element a bit one way or another. **However,** the space the element would normally occupy still stays occupied.

 > Moving the tag will leave a “shadow” — basically a gap where the tag would have usually sat — so even if we move it a large distance, there